 Corban is a place of authentic Christianity.
 Students and faculty alike love Jesus, and it shows.
 Residence hall Bible studies and chapel, held three times a week, encourage students to grow in their faith.
 Regular guest speakers and events like the Christian Thought Leader Conference and Women of Grit challenge students to live authentically and wrestle intentionally with current cultural issues.

 Corban’s campus is located on a forested hillside just south of Portland in Salem, Oregon.
 It’s the perfect setting to enjoy a wide variety of Pacific Northwest adventures both on and off campus.
 Hiking, snowboarding, the coast, kayaking, and camping are all within an hour’s drive.
 Corban students also enjoy checking out local restaurants, coffee shops, theaters, the Saturday Market, food trucks, parks, and more.

-Warrior teams compete in the Cascade Collegiate Conference (CCC) of the NAIA in 13 sports: men’s and women’s basketball, cross country, track and field, golf, and soccer, plus men’s baseball as well as women’s softball and volleyball.
+Warrior teams compete in the Cascade Collegiate Conference (CCC) of the NAIA in 17 sports: men’s and women’s basketball, cross country, track and field, golf, lacrosse, and soccer, plus men’s baseball and wrestling, as well as women’s softball, volleyball, and beach volleyball.

 Percent of students living on campus.

 Campus housing options.

 Apartments for single students